toozuuu/ngxsmk-datepicker/projects/ngxsmk-datepicker/README.md

 - **Inline and Popover Display**: Can be rendered inline or as a popover with automatic mode detection
 - **Light and Dark Themes**: Includes built-in support for light and dark modes
 - **Holiday Marking**: Automatically mark and disable holidays using a custom `HolidayProvider`
+- **Holiday Tooltips**: Hover over holiday dates to see holiday names as tooltips
+- **Disabled Dates**: Disable specific dates by passing an array of date strings or Date objects
 - **Date & Time Selection**: Supports optional time inputs with configurable minute intervals
 - **12h/24h Time Support**: Uses internal 24-hour timekeeping but displays a user-friendly 12-hour clock with AM/PM toggle
 - **Predefined Date Ranges**: Offers quick selection of common ranges (e.g., "Last 7 Days")